JUNE 2025

 Another bombshell was the government's U-turn on the Pakistani Child Exploitation Report.

-Politicians and police need to be among those brought to justice and charged - non more so than the Prime Minister who helped cover-up both this and Southport.
+Politicians and police need to be among those brought to justice and charged - non more so than the Prime Minister himself, who helped cover-up both this and Southport.

 I'd say that the government will collapse, but Kier Starmer will burn the country to the ground before ceding power.